All the information including publications, conference presentations and news items related to the household survey is tagged below.

 Ecosystem services: The past, the pitfalls and the potential for supporting wellbeing of people in the Western Indian Ocean

-Powerpoint Presentation About Tim Daw’s keynote presentation at the 10th WIOMSA symposium.
+Tim Daw’s keynote presentation at the 10th WIOMSA symposium.
 What has the science of ecosystems services got to offer the people and policymakers of the WIO region?
 And what are the opportunities to use this now widespread concept to sustainably support human wellbeing through these turbulent times.
-I outline key insights, challenges […]Read more
+I outline key insights, challenges and opportunities from […]Read more

 Challenges of measuring place attachment in Kenya and Mozambique

-Link to pdf Abstract This working paper investigates place attachment in Kenya and Mozambique.
+This working paper investigates place attachment in Kenya and Mozambique.
 Place attachment can be defined as “the emotional bonds between people and a particular place or environment” (Seamon, 2014, p.11).
 The SPACES project survey included questions on place attachment in 7 different coastal communities in Kenya and Mozambique.
-The 2280 surveys […]Read more
+The 2280 surveys that had valid records […]Read more

 Redefining poverty in Kenya’s fishing villages

-Redefining poverty in Kenya’s fishing villages SPACES findings on the different dimensions of poverty have been highlighted in a recent article on Rethink.Earth.
-Fishers in Kenya occupy one of the more lucrative jobs along the coast, but many of them still miss meals and live in basic house made with mud walls and mangrove poles. […]Read more
+https://rethink.earth/redefining-poverty-in-kenyas-fishing-villages/ SPACES findings on the different dimensions of poverty have been highlighted in a recent article on Rethink.Earth.
+Fishers in Kenya occupy one of the more lucrative jobs along the coast, but many of them still miss meals and live in basic house made with mud walls and mangrove poles.
+To find out why, read […]Read more

 Perceptions of degradation of Ecosystem services in a estuarine zone, center of Mozambique – Eunice Ribeiro et al.(1.0 MB)

-Link to pdf About Coastal habitats such as mangroves and estuaries provide important ecosystem services for human communities.
+Coastal habitats such as mangroves and estuaries provide important ecosystem services for human communities.
 These habitats are also some of the most heavily exploited by humans and therefore threaten natural systems.
-Nova Mambone village, established in 1957, is adjacent to an estuary, forming extensive mangrove forests, and the livelihood of the […]Read more
+Nova Mambone village, established in 1957, is adjacent to an estuary, forming extensive mangrove forests, and the livelihood of the villagers are linked with […]Read more

 Artisanal fisheries at Pemba Town, Cabo Delgado: Structure, dynamics and contribution of catch for livelihood in a urban environment – Vera Julien et al.(1.8 MB)

-Link to pdf About Artisanal fisheries are a key subsistence activity of coastal populations of East Africa.
+Artisanal fisheries are a key subsistence activity of coastal populations of East Africa.
 Significant numbers of local communities depend on artisanal fisheries for food and income.
 Northern Mozambique is changing rapidly due to oil and gas industry and tourism.
-This presentation looks at the increased pressure on fisheries, other opportunities for […]Read more
+This presentation looks at the increased pressure on fisheries, other opportunities for coastal communities, and the […]Read more

 To what extent do coastal ecosystem services reduce income poverty? – Björn Schulte-Herbrüggen et al.(1.0 MB)